All Due Respect (The Sopranos)

 "All Due Respect" is the 65th episode of the HBO original series The Sopranos and the finale of the show's fifth season.
 Written by David Chase, Robin Green, and Mitchell Burgess, and directed by John Patterson, it originally aired on June 6, 2004.

+The episode had 11 million viewers and was the second most watched program on U.S. cable television for the week.
+Critical reception was positive, with praise for the conclusions of plot lines and use of dark humor.